neilblom/wordlist-writer/docs/README.md

 * check word frequency
 * click a word to highlight it in the text

-Column B — Cognates (Hybrid Window)
+Column B — Cognates (Simple Window)
-Shows cognates filtered by dictionary profile.
+Shows detected Spanish → English cognates.
 Contains:
-* detected cognates (top)
+* detected cognates only
-* alphabetical dictionary (bottom)
 Clicking a cognate:
 * highlights matching tokens
-* inserts cognate into the Master List
+* inserts the English lemma into the Master List
-You may also:
-* add new cognates
-* edit pending cognates
-* publish pending cognates into official dictionary

-Dictionary Profile Dropdown
-Profiles:
-* spanish
-* latin
-* greek
-* merged
-Profile determines which cognates appear in Column B.

 Column C — Project Word List
 Tracks all lemmas used in the current text.
 Shows:
-* cognate tier
+* normalized lemma
 * frequency tier
-* normalized lemma
+Use it to:
+* review vocabulary used in the text
+* identify unknown or advanced words

 Column D — Master List
 Your curriculum sequence.